Safety Precautions For All Barbecues

 - If this event does not need to be registered, contact MIT Police to determine if they need to sign this form and/or assign a police detail.
 This may not be needed for barbecues at the permanent barbecue grills listed above.

-- Obtain permission to use the location.
+- Reserve a safe location.
 Campus Activities Complex reserves many outdoor event locations.
+If you already have a virtual scheduling account, you can just link to the CAC-DAPER Scheduling System.
+If you do not have a scheduling account, please contact CAC at 617-253-3913 or email@example.com.
 CAC and Grounds make a joint decision on requests to use Kresge Oval and lawns in the vicinity.
 Housing locations must be approved by both Grounds Services and the House Manager, who also makes your reservation.
 Use the charcoal barbecue form (scroll down) for any location except the permanent grills behind Kresge.

 - Contact the EHS Safety Program if you have questions after you review the safety precautions listed above.